 - Satisfactory completion of a criminal background check and/or drug screen prior to matriculation, as well as periodically throughout the program (as required by clinical affiliations).

 - All students must have the ability to meet the Academic and Technical Standards of the Nurse Anesthesia profession.

 - Admissions decisions are non-rolling and made by the program Admissions Committee after all interviews are completed.

 Note: All materials submitted as part of the application become the property of UNE and will not be returned or released to anyone, including the applicant.
 This policy includes letters of reference, primary and secondary applications, personal statements, transcripts, and other supporting materials.

 Due to continuing developments with the COVID-19 pandemic, some application requirements and processes may change during the cycle for the health and safety of the university, its employees, and prospective students/applicants.
 We appreciate your flexibility and consideration.

 - Policies have been established to ensure fair and consistent admissions practice for all applicants

 - All criteria presented in this summary are subject to change per professional accreditation requirements, changes in curriculum or other institutional standards, and clinical affiliation requirements

-- Exceptions to existing admission policies are rare and made on a case by case basis, only when it is deemed necessary and appropriate to maintain fair and consistent practice for all candidates
+- Exceptions to existing admission policies are rare and made on a case by case basis, only when it is deemed necessary and appropriate to maintain fair and consistent practice for all candidates, not individual candidates

 No credit awarded for experiential learning